SummerSlam (2003): Preliminary matches

 After Sunday Night Heat, the pay-per-view event began with a tag team match for the World Tag Team Championship.
 The champions, La Résistance (René Duprée and Sylvain Grenier), defended their titles against The Dudley Boyz (Bubba Ray Dudley and D-Von Dudley).
 Throughout the match, both teams performed many offensive maneuvers, though The Dudley Boyz were able to gain the upper hand when they executed a 3D on Duprée.
 As D-Von covered Duprée, Rob Conway, who was disguised as a cameraman, hit D-Von with a camera while the referee was distracted.
 Duprée then covered D-Von for a successful pinfall to retain the championship.

 The following match pitted The Undertaker against A-Train in a standard match.
-In the early stages both competitors wrestled inconclusively before The Undertaker gained the advantage.
+In the early stages, both competitors wrestled inconclusively before The Undertaker gained the advantage.
 He attempted to lift A-Train for a Tombstone piledriver.
-A-Train countered it, in the process knocking the referee down.
+A-Train countered it, while in the process, knocking the referee down.
 He attempted to take advantage of the situation by trying to hit The Undertaker with a steel chair.
 The Undertaker, however, countered the attack with his boot, causing the chair to hit A-Train in the face.
-The Undertaker then chokeslammed A-Train and, since the referee had recuperated, covered his opponent for the pinfall.
-After the match, Sable tried to seduce The Undertaker, but was grabbed by the throat and then was attacked by a returning Stephanie McMahon.
+The Undertaker then chokeslammed A-Train, and, since the referee had recuperated, covered his opponent for the pinfall.
+After the match, Sable tried to seduce The Undertaker, but was grabbed by the throat, and then was attacked by a returning Stephanie McMahon.

-The third match Shane McMahon against Eric Bischoff.
-McMahon and Bischoff began by brawling on the arena ramp, as Jonathan Coachman appeared from the backstage area and hit McMahon with a steel chair.
-Bischoff grabbed a microphone and announced that the match would be contested under no disqualification, falls count anywhere regulations.
-Coachman and Bischoff performed double-team attacks on McMahon until Stone Cold Steve Austin interfered by performing a Stone Cold Stunner on Coachman and Bischoff.
-After Austin's interference, McMahon positioned Bischoff on the television commentators' table, performed a Leap of Faith onto Bischoff's chest, thereby breaking the table and covered Bischoff for the pinfall.
+The third match was Shane McMahon against Eric Bischoff.
+McMahon, and Bischoff began by brawling on the arena ramp, as Jonathan Coachman appeared from the backstage area, and hit McMahon with a steel chair.
+Bischoff grabbed a microphone, and announced that the match would be contested under no disqualification, falls count anywhere regulations.
+Coachman, and Bischoff performed double-team attacks on McMahon until "Stone Cold" Steve Austin interfered by performing a Stone Cold Stunner on Coachman, and Bischoff.
+After Austin's interference, McMahon positioned Bischoff on the spanish television commentators' table, performed a Leap of Faith onto Bischoff's chest, thereby breaking the table, and covered Bischoff for the pinfall.

 The next match was a Fatal 4-Way match for the WWE United States Championship; Eddie Guerrero defended the title against Chris Benoit, Rhyno, and Tajiri.
 The match began with Guerrero wrestling with Tajiri, while Benoit wrestled with Rhyno.
-During the encounter Guerrero applied a Lasso From El Passo on Tajiri, while Benoit employed a Crippler Crossface on Rhyno.
+During the encounter, Guerrero applied a Lasso From El Passo on Tajiri, while Benoit employed a Crippler Crossface on Rhyno.
 Afterwards, Tajiri applied a Tarantula on Benoit.
 The hold distracted the referee, which allowed Guerrero to hit Rhyno with the United States Championship belt.
-Tajiri then attempted to hit Benoit with a Buzzsaw Kick, but Benoit countered the maneuver by lifting and sitting Tajiri onto his shoulders.
-Tajiri, however, countered by tossing both himself and Benoit over the top rope onto the arena floor.
+Tajiri then attempted to hit Benoit with a Buzzsaw Kick, but Benoit countered the maneuver by lifting, and sitting Tajiri onto his shoulders.
+Tajiri, however, countered by tossing both himself, and Benoit over the top rope onto the arena floor.
 Capitalizing on the situation, Guerrero then performed a Frog splash on Rhyno, after which he scored the pinfall, thus retaining the WWE United States Championship.